IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare: IAC Framework

-The principle of {\sl Informed Consent} is one of the most important within the ACIPS framework.
-In the implementation of this principle, the medical professional will begin by ensuring that the patient has been informed about the presence of AI in the equipment and/or software being directly used in their care.
-Following this, the patient will then be briefed on the purpose of the AI system and the exact functions it will perform throughout this process.
-After this briefing, the medical professional will begin the process of seeking consent from the patient to proceed with using the AI-enabled technology in their care.
-It is important for the medical professional to acknowledge that consent is dynamic process and can be revoked at any time.
-If the patient chooses to not go forward with this respective AI-enabled intervention, their choice should be respected and a non-AI equivalent should be made available for use.
-Throughout this process, we stress that the medical professional is transparent with the patient at all times in regards to how they illustrate the respective capabilities and risks of the AI intervention.
-Based on the available resources of the medical facility and operating procedures for obtaining authorization for medical care, consent from the patient will be confirmed through either a digital or handwritten (on paper) signature.
+After first briefing patients on AI and its respective implications and administering surveys to measure acceptability and comfortability, the healthcare practitioner can begin the process of seeking consent from the patient to proceed with using the AI-enabled technology in their care.
+It is important for the healthcare practitioner to acknowledge that consent is a dynamic process and can be revoked at any time.
+If the patient chooses not to go forward with this respective AI-enabled intervention, their choice should be respected, and a non-AI equivalent should be made available for use.
+With respect to privacy and security, patients should also have the option to consent to the use of their data by second or third parties.
+This option aims to be exclusive of the consent given for the use of AI, meaning that patients should have the right to object to their data being used outside of their direct care (e.g. to train updates to AI systems) while still receiving treatment from the AI-enabled technology.
+Throughout this process, we stress that the healthcare practitioner is transparent with the patient at all times in regard to how they illustrate the respective capabilities and risks of the AI intervention.
+Based on the available resources of the medical facility and operating procedures for obtaining authorization for medical care, consent from the patient can be confirmed through either a digital/handwritten signature or through verbal confirmation.